 Once you exit the arrivals terminal, turn left.
 At the corner, you’ll see a pedestrian bridge with a ramp going up and over the street.
 Turn left to reach this bridge, then cross.
 At the base of this bridge is the Uber pick-up location, as well as where you’ll find non-airport, less expensive city taxis.

-Check the arrival time and price for Uber to your destination, then negotiate with a taxi to reach your hotel faster.
+Check the arrival time and price for Uber to your destination, then negotiate with a city taxi to reach your hotel faster.
+We found there was a long wait for Uber, and the city taxis were willing to take us to our hotel for close to the same price (a little more).

 There is also a city bus that runs from the airport into town, but with luggage and kids, this doesn’t seem like a great family-friendly option.